ASA Tel Aviv University

 ASA Tel Aviv WFC is a women's football club from Tel Aviv.
 The club is affiliated with Tel Aviv University and is part of the ASA Tel Aviv Sports Club.
 The club has won eight Ligat Nashim titles and five Israeli Women's Cup finals, and has participated in the UEFA Women's Champions League.

 History

-The club was among the first to be established in Israel, when the IFA set up the women's league. and is the only club to play in the 1st league since its beginning.
+The club was amongst the first to be established in Israel, when the IFA set up the women's league, and is the only club to play in the 1st league since its beginning.